Insuristic Logo

 • A gap between tenants

-Even if cover is not legally required, it is essential if you want to protect the building from major risks and meet any mortgage requirements.
+Even if not legally required, buildings insurance is crucial to protect the structure and comply with any mortgage lender’s requirements.

 What Does Specialist Buildings Insurance Cover?

-• Optional contents insurance if the property is furnished
+• Optional contents insurance available for furnished homes

 Why Choose Insuristic?

-• Pro-rata refunds if cancelled without a claim
+• Pro-rata refunds if cancelled (and no claim made)

-• Policies tailored for homeowners, executors, attorneys or landlords
+• Tailored policies for homeowners, executors, attorneys, or landlords

 Summary: Do You Need Buildings Insurance for an Empty House?